Skip to content

 1Your always-on entries (character, world, narrator instructions)Entries → System Presets section

-2The player's active persona (name, appearance, backstory)Player's settings, not yours
+2The player's active persona (name, appearance, backstory)The player's settings, not yours

 5Conversation historyAutomatic

-6Keyword-triggered entries (injected near relevant messages)Entries → Keyword-Triggered section
+6Keyword-triggered entries (injected near the relevant messages)Entries → Keyword-Triggered section

 7Post-instructions (final emphasis, style enforcement)Entries → Post Instructions section